AlpineGrizzly/term-craft/README.md

             3. Wall
 ```

+#### Resource Management idea
+For the time being, each player will only be able to mine from a finite
+amount of resources within so many blocks of the original base; This can
+be further increased by the player by making upgrades to mine resources
+faster.

 A while loop will probaly sit there and listen seperate from cursor
 movement while the menu is up.